-However, he had to take a break from his studies and experiments because he was serving in the military in 1914 during World War I. In 1915, Gustav Hertz went down with a serious wound injury from the war.
-He got discharged from the military in 1917 so he went back to the University of Berlin to become a Privatdozent.
-He got a job in Eindhoven in 1920 at the Philips Incandescent Lamp factory.
-His position was that of a research physicist and he held the job for a good 5 years.
+Hertz was compelled to take a break from his studies and experiments because he served in the military in 1914 during World War I. In 1915, Hertz received a serious wound injury from the war.
+Making a slow recovery, he was discharged from the military in 1917 and returned to the University of Berlin becoming a Privatdozent (unpaid teacher).

 Soviet Union Years

 With the red Army of the Soviet Union entering Berlin after the Second World War, Hertz accepted a position in Soviet Russia in 1945, becoming the head of Institute G which was involved in nuclear research, producing radioactive isotopes.

 In 1949, Hertz worked with six other German scientists on a project called Sverdlosk- 44, concerning uranium enrichment for nuclear weapons.